Our Providers

 Dr. Vicky Guo, L.Ac, D.Ac

-Dr. Vicky (she/her/hers) is a skilled Licensed Acupuncturist and Chinese Herbalist dedicated to promoting health and wellness through traditional Chinese medicine.
-She holds a Doctorate in Acupuncture and a Master's in Acupuncture and Oriental Medicine from the New England School of Acupuncture (NESA).
-Vicky is also nationally board-certified as a Diplomate of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Dr. Vicky (she/her) is a licensed acupuncturist and Chinese herbalist dedicated to promoting health and wellness through Traditional Chinese Medicine.
+She earned both her Doctorate in Acupuncture and her Master’s degree in Acupuncture and Oriental Medicine from the New England School of Acupuncture (NESA) and is nationally board-certified.

-Vicky is deeply passionate about helping individuals relieve pain and enhance their overall well-being through the ancient and holistic practices of acupuncture and Chinese medicine.
-She strongly believes in the body's innate ability to heal and strives to help her patients restore balance and optimal health.
+Vicky is passionate about helping patients relieve pain and improve overall well-being using the time-tested principles of acupuncture and Chinese medicine.
+She believes strongly in the body’s natural ability to heal and works to help each patient restore balance and achieve optimal health.

-Her expertise lies in addressing conditions that have both physical and emotional impacts, including acute and chronic pain, stress, anxiety, insomnia, headaches, migraines, jaw pain, digestive issues, women's health, fertility, and more.
-Vicky tailors her treatments to each patient's unique needs, integrating acupuncture, herbal medicine, cupping, and other modalities to support their journey toward health and harmony.
+Her clinical focus includes conditions that involve both physical and emotional components, such as acute and chronic pain, stress, anxiety, insomnia, headaches, migraines, jaw pain, digestive disorders, women’s health, and fertility.
+Vicky tailors each treatment to the individual, integrating acupuncture, herbal medicine, cupping, and other traditional therapies to support lasting healing.

 Robert Robles, L.Ac.

-Robert (Bob) Robles (he/him/his) is board-certified as a Diplomate of Acupuncture by the NCCAOM and a licensed acupuncturist.
-He has been practicing the art and science of acupuncture in both private and community clinics in central Connecticut since graduating from the New England School of Acupuncture (NESA) in 2000 with a concentration in Japanese meridian therapy style acupuncture.
+Robert (Bob) Robles (he/him/his) is a licensed acupuncturist, board-certified acupuncturist.
+He has been practicing in both private and community clinics in central Connecticut since graduating from the New England School of Acupuncture (NESA) in 2000, where he trained in Japanese Meridian Therapy style acupuncture.

-His special interest is in treating patients who have complex, chronic conditions and those who have not been satisfactorily treated with other interventions.
+He has a special interest in working with patients who have complex or chronic conditions, especially those who have not found relief with other treatments.

 Amy Woodstock, L.Ac

-Amy Woodstock (she/her/hers) comes to us from NYC Points Acupuncture in New York City where she treated hundreds of patients on the Upper West Side and Midtown East in Manhattan, specializing in pain, chronic pain, women’s health, fertility, psycho-emotional health and digestive issues for 6 years before deciding to return Connecticut to embrace a quieter life with friends and family.
+Amy Woodstock (she/her/hers) joins us from NYC Points Acupuncture in New York City, where she treated hundreds of patients.
+She specializes in pain management, chronic conditions, women’s health, fertility, psycho-emotional health, and digestive disorders.
+After six years in New York, Amy returned to Connecticut to embrace a quieter life closer to friends and family.

-Amy did her training at Pacific College of Health and Science and holds a Master of Science in Acupuncture.
-Her training includes Classical Chinese Acupuncture, Esoteric Acupuncture, and Reiki, allowing her to provide deeply individualized care.
-She has pursued advanced training in trauma-focused care with Acupuncturists Without Borders, Abdominal Acupuncture with Dave Shipsey and fertility and women’s health as well as internships at Mount Sinai-Beth Israel Continuum Cancer Center, The Institute of Family Health, and Columbia University Student Health Center.
+Amy completed her training at Pacific College of Health Sciences, earning a Master of Science in Acupuncture.
+Her background includes Classical Chinese Acupuncture, Esoteric Acupuncture, and Reiki, allowing her to provide deeply individualized care.
+She has pursued advanced training in trauma-informed treatment with Acupuncturists Without Borders, Abdominal Acupuncture with Dave Shipsey, and fertility and women’s health.
+Her clinical experience includes internships at Mount Sinai Beth Israel, the Institute for Family Health, the Continuum Cancer Centers of New York, and Columbia University Student Health Services.

-Amy’s passion for exploration and adventure has taken her across the globe.
-As a former Peace Corps Volunteer, she served in Eastern Ukraine as a Community Development Volunteer.
-She has lived and worked in France and Peru and speaks French, Spanish, and Russian.
-In her free time, Amy enjoys hiking, yoga, long walks, and exploring new places, and is always planning her next adventure.
+Amy’s love of exploration has taken her around the world.
+As a former Peace Corps Volunteer, she served in eastern Ukraine as a Community Development Volunteer.
+She has also lived and worked in France and Peru and speaks French, Spanish, and Russian.
+In her free time, Amy enjoys hiking, yoga, long walks, and planning her next adventure.

-Named after the Notorious B.I.G., Biggie joined Dr Jill’s family in August 2025 after an intense selection process by The Committee (Dr. Jill’s four boys).
-Always eager, he began interning at West Hartford and Avon Acupuncture as soon as his kennel cough cleared.
-He’s brought loads of joy (and occasional chaos) to our community ever since.
-He is currently taking obedience classes and studying for a promotion to office therapy dog— and learning pretty quickly for a pup!
-Genetic testing revealed that Biggie is actually 100% MINI… a Mini Australian Shepherd, that is.
+Named after the Notorious B.I.G., Biggie joined Dr. Jill’s family in August 2025 after an intense selection process by The Committee (Dr. Jill’s four boys).
+Always eager, Biggie started interning at Acorn Acupuncture as soon as his kennel cough cleared.

-(he/him/his) The heart of our tribe, Boshi passed in 2024 due to old age and a heart that was too big for his little body.
-He was available for “therapeutic” belly rubs and prone to napping in treatment rooms or at the front desk.
-Although he acted aloof, he knew he was the boss.
-Boshi made West Hartford Acupuncture a joyful place to be and will be remembered and missed by those who met him.
-RIP Boshi.
-Happy Trails.
+The heart of our tribe, Boshi passed away in 2024 from old age and a heart that was simply too big for his little body.
+He was always available for “therapeutic” belly rubs and was often found napping in treatment rooms or supervising the front desk.